joeleba/joeleba.github.io/_posts/2016-03-10-optionals-in-swift.md

 As my past projects were mostly in Ruby, Swift has really been a fresh change.
 The 2 languages were designed based on different philosophies and with different end goals in mind.
 Ruby values the flexibility that keeps programmers happy and productive.
 With Ruby, you can do whatever you want, but you're in charge of your own safety.
 That's certainly not the case with Swift.
 Swift puts safety above all else.
 You must know exactly what you're doing.

-From my exposure so far, I find Swift very structured and well-designed.
+From my exposure so far, I find Swift immensely structured and well-designed.
 Among the positives, _Optional_ is particularly useful.
 Apple has done a pretty good job in its [documentation](https://developer.apple.com/library/ios/documentation/Swift/Conceptual/Swift_Programming_Language/OptionalChaining.html) and you should totally check it out.
 This post is about my understanding of Optionals.

 ### So what are _Optionals_?